 RCIA stands for Rite of Christian Initiation for Adults.
-Before Vatican II the process used to be called “convert classes” or “instructions” but was given the name and the acronym RCIA in the 1970's.
+RCIC stands for Rite of Christian Initiation for Children.
+Before Vatican II the process used to be called “convert classes” or “instructions” but was given the name and the acronym RCIA and RCIC in the 1970s.
 Embracing the Catholic Tradition requires education and lived experience.
 The classes are designed to impart the theology of the Catholic Faith to the student, and allow the aspirant to live the traditions of the Catholic Faith for a period of one liturgical year.
-First the aspirant is called an “enquirer".
-On the first Sunday of Advent, the person is invited to become an "official student".
-On the first Sunday of Lent, the person may choose to be "elected to the Easter Sacraments."
-The person is baptized or received into the Church on Easter Vigil.
+First the aspirant is called an “enquirer.”
+The first night of the class, (September 19) I will ask you to fill out a form and meet with me to make sure there are no canonical problems we need to address.